replyskid/replyskid/README.md

 # DISCORD: KYS#0428
 hello, I'm xen; a learning developer, and a pro c skid coder

-if u need help w/ smth just create an issue and ill respond ig
+if u need help w/ something contact my discord or create a issue!

 Languages:
 ```